deephdc/deep-docs/source/user/howto/train-model-locally.rst

 5. Train the model
 ==================

 Now comes the fun!
-Go to `<http://0.0.0.0:5000>`_ and look for the train mehod.
+Go to `<http://0.0.0.0:5000>`_ and look for the ``train`` method.
 Modify the training parameters you wish to change and execute.
-If some kind of monitorization tool is available for this model you will be able to folllow the training progress from `<http://0.0.0.0:6006>`_.
+If some kind of monitorization tool is available for this model you will be able to follow the training progress from `<http://0.0.0.0:6006>`_.